 Impact on Constitutional Conventions

-Because the Constitution has been based on a two party system the Coalition is causing problems for constitutional conventions:-
+Because the Constitution was based on a two party system the Coalition caused problems for constitutional conventions:-